vtex-apps/store-discussion/CONTRIBUTING.md

 ## Bugs

-If you've found a bug or something is not behaving in the way you expected it to, feel free to [open an issue](https://github.com/vtex-apps/store-discussion/issues/new/choose) **after** you've checked to see if anyone else already reported the same bug.
+If you've found a bug or something is not behaving in the way you expected it to, feel free to [open an issue](https://github.com/vtex-apps/store-discussion/issues/new/choose) **after** you've checked [the existing issues](https://github.com/vtex-apps/store-discussion/issues) to see if anyone else already reported the same bug.
 This is important to make it easier for us to track these issues.
 We'll do our best to review them and let you know when we're working on a fix.

 Please provide us with as much information as possible.
 Here are a few things that help us investigate a bug: